keithmburu/courses/theory/cfg.md

-1. Give context-free grammars that generate thre of the e following languages:
+1. Give context-free grammars that generate thre of three following languages:

 (Problem 2.4 in Sipser 1st edition)